 Shrouds of the Somme

 Of the 19,240 allied soldiers that fell on the first day of the Somme, some 12,000 were never found.
 In total the bodies of 72,396 British servicemen (and South African infantrymen) were never recovered from the battlefields.
 Once the Somme 19240 project was complete Rob felt compelled to represent all of the soldiers whose remains still lay in distant fields.
-He is now working to create an additional 60,000 shrouded figures to add to 12,000 of the 19,240 figures so that each of these 72,396 soldiers that died during the battle are remembered.
+He continued working to create an additional 60,000 shrouded figures to add to 12,000 of the 19,240 figures so that each of the 72,396 soldiers that were lost during the battle would be remembered.

 “All these men are laying on the battlefield to this day and in some small way I would like to bring them home“.

-“It would be like nothing else – quarter of a kilometre of bodies laid out in rows, hopefully somewhere central where they will be seen by hundreds of thousands of people, reminding them of those who made the ultimate sacrifice.”
+“It will be like nothing else – quarter of a kilometre of bodies laid out in rows, hopefully somewhere central where they will be seen by hundreds of thousands of people, reminding them of those who made the ultimate sacrifice.”

 The Creative Process

-As with the original Somme 19240 project, each of the figures has a name, taken from a list of the fallen provided by the Commonwealth War Graves Commission.
-Rob contemplates each name as he wraps each figure:
+As with the original Somme 19240 project, each of the figures had a name, taken from a list of the fallen provided by the Commonwealth War Graves Commission.
+Rob contemplated each name as he wrapped each figure:

 “As I go through the process of putting the figure within the shroud, I cross a name off.
 It’s vitally important that each is associated with a name, otherwise the individual gets lost in the numbers.”

-Rob has also created The Trench – a different way of displaying the Shrouds of the Somme collection so that it can be displayed in different environments and tour different areas of the UK and abroad.
-The Trench debuted in Exeter on 30th June – 8th July and will also be on display at Aerospace in Filton, South Gloucestershire from 29th September – 14th October 2018.
+Rob also created The Trench – a different way of displaying the Shrouds of the Somme collection so that they could be displayed in different environments and tour different areas of the UK and abroad.
+The Trench debuted in Exeter on 30th June – 8th July and was on display at Aerospace Bristol in Filton, South Gloucestershire from 29th September – 14th October 2018.